How Much Does Landscaping Cost in Dallas, TX?

 What warranty should I expect from a landscaping contractor?

 A reputable landscaping contractor in Dallas, TX should offer a warranty or guarantee for their work.
-This can range from a 1-year warranty for plantings to a 2-5 year warranty for hardscaping like patios or walkways.
-The warranty should cover defects in materials and workmanship.
-Be sure to ask about the warranty before hiring a contractor and get the terms in writing.
+This can range from a 1-year to 5-year warranty, depending on the type of service or installation.
+The warranty should cover defects in materials and workmanship, and the contractor should provide a clear understanding of what's included and what's not.
+Be sure to ask about the warranty before hiring a contractor.

 What's the best time of year for landscaping in Dallas?